Inquiry-based learning: Social studies and history

-Inquiry learning in Ontario's kindergarten program
+By region

+Ontario

 After Charles Pascal's report in 2009, the Canadian province of Ontario's Ministry of Education decided to implement a full day kindergarten program that focuses on inquiry and play-based learning, called The Early Learning Kindergarten Program.
 As of September 2014, all primary schools in Ontario started the program.
 The curriculum document outlines the philosophy, definitions, process and core learning concepts for the program.
 Bronfenbrenner's ecological model, Vygotsky's zone of proximal development, Piaget's child development theory and Dewey's experiential learning are the heart of the program's design.
 As research shows, children learn best through play, whether it is independently or in a group.
 Three forms of play are noted in the curriculum document, pretend or "pretense" play, socio-dramatic play and constructive play.
 Through play and authentic experiences, children interact with their environment (people and/or objects) and question things; thus leading to inquiry learning.
 A chart on page 15 clearly outlines the process of inquiry for young children, including initial engagement, exploration, investigation, and communication.
 The new program supports holistic approach to learning.
 For further details, please see the curriculum document.

 Since the program is extremely new, there is limited research on its success and areas of improvement.
 One government research report was released with the initial groups of children in the new kindergarten program.
 The Final Report: Evaluation of the Implementation of the Ontario Full-Day Early-Learning Kindergarten Program from Vanderlee, Youmans, Peters, and Eastabrook (2012) conclude with primary research that high-need children improved more compared to children who did not attend Ontario's new kindergarten program.
 As with inquiry-based learning in all divisions and subject areas, longitudinal research is needed to examine the full extent of this teaching/learning method.

-Inquiry learning to read in the Netherlands, for reading mature children only
+Netherlands

-Since 2013 Dutch children have the opportunity of inquiry learning to read.
-The program is from the Dutch developmental psychologist Ewald Vervaet, is named Ontdekkend Leren Lezen (OLL; 'Discovery Learning to Read') and has three parts.
-As of 2019, OLL is only available in Dutch.
+Since 2013, Dutch children have participated in a curriculum of learning to read through an inquiry-based pedagogical program.
+The program, from the Dutch developmental psychologist Ewald Vervaet, is named Ontdekkend Leren Lezen (OLL; 'Discovery Learning to Read') and has three parts.
 OLL's main characteristic is that it is for children who are reading mature.
 Reading maturity is assessed with the Reading Maturity Test.
 It is a descriptive test that consists of two subtests.
-We present here the essentials.